About the Company

-Today, the Trust manages more than 67,000 acres in various fee interests.
-The primary purposes of the Trust are to lease its mineral interests on the Mesabi Iron Range in northeastern Minnesota to the major steel and taconite producers, collect royalties from the extraction of taconite ore by the producers, and provide a return to certificate holders (shareholders), while at the same time balancing the interests of the certificate holders with those of the reversioner (which, effective January 1, 2015, is Glacier Park Iron Ore Properties LLC, a wholly owned subsidiary of Glacier Park Company, which is a wholly owned subsidiary of ConocoPhillips Company).
+The Trust managed more than 67,000 acres in various fee interests.
+The primary purposes of the Trust were to lease its mineral interests on the Mesabi Iron Range in northeastern Minnesota to the major steel and taconite producers, collect royalties from the extraction of taconite ore by the producers, and provide a return to certificate holders (shareholders), while at the same time balancing the interests of the certificate holders with those of the reversioner (Glacier Park Iron Ore Properties LLC).
 Taconite ore, which was first mined and shipped from the Trust’s properties in 1967, continues to be mined today.
 Though there are small natural iron ore reserves on the Trust’s properties, the Trust’s lessees now process taconite ore due to its abundance on the Mesabi Iron Range.
 To date, over 700 million tons of natural iron ore and taconite ore (the latter in the form of pellets) have been shipped from the Trust’s properties and over $500 million have been distributed to its certificate holders.
 The 1,500,000 certificates were traded on the NYSE under the ticker symbol “GNI” [CUSIP No. 391064102] until the close of business on the Trust’s termination date, April 6, 2015.
 The Trust’s Taxpayer ID No. is 41-0788355.

-The Trust maintains offices in St. Paul and Hibbing, Minnesota.
-The St. Paul location is primarily the finance office where the Trustees meet on a regular basis to administer to the business of the Trust.
-The Hibbing location is primarily the engineering office where the Trust’s properties and related mining activities are monitored.
-In addition to frequent field inspections by the Trust’s engineering staff, the Hibbing office personnel utilize a comprehensive computer geographic information system, which is a spatially related database, to assist them in monitoring the Trust’s properties.
+The Trust maintained offices in St. Paul and Hibbing, Minnesota.
+The St. Paul location was primarily the finance office where the Trustees meet on a regular basis to administer to the business of the Trust.
+The Hibbing location was primarily the engineering office where the Trust’s properties and related mining activities were monitored.
+In addition to frequent field inspections by the Trust’s engineering staff, the Hibbing office personnel utilized a comprehensive computer geographic information system, which is a spatially related database, to assist them in monitoring the Trust’s properties.

 The Trust, by its terms, terminated on April 6, 2015, 20 years after the death of the last survivor named in the Trust Agreement dated December 7, 1906.
 The certificates in the Trust ceased to trade on the NYSE at the close of business on April 6, 2015, the Trust’s termination date.
-Certificates as of the close of business on April 6, 2015, now only represent the right to receive a final distribution payable to the certificate holders of record on April 6, 2015.
-Once the Trust’s wind-down process is completed, the Trust is obligated to distribute ratably to these certificate holders the net monies remaining in the hands of the Trustees (i.e., all remaining cash on hand after paying or providing for all expenses and obligations incurred through the Trust’s termination and wind-down process), plus the balance in the Principal Charges account (primarily representing the costs of surface lands acquired over the years and Court-ordered attorneys’ fees and expenses), all of which are subject to the final accounting and approval of the Court.
-All other Trust property (most notably the Trust’s mineral properties and active leases) must be conveyed and transferred to the reversioner, without further payment or remuneration to the certificate holders.
+Certificates as of the close of business on April 6, 2015, only represented the right to receive a final distribution payable to the certificate holders of record on April 6, 2015.
+Upon completion of the Trust’s wind-down process, the Trust was obligated to distribute ratably to these certificate holders the net monies remaining in the hands of the Trustees (i.e., all remaining cash on hand after paying or providing for all expenses and obligations incurred through the Trust’s termination and wind-down process), plus the balance in the Principal Charges account (primarily representing the costs of surface lands acquired over the years and Court-ordered attorneys’ fees and expenses), all of which were subject to the final accounting and approval of the Court.
+All other Trust property (most notably the Trust’s mineral properties and active leases) was conveyed and transferred to the reversioner, without further payment or remuneration to the certificate holders, as of November 3, 2016.
 For more information about the termination of the Trust in the year 2015 and the subsequent wind-down process, please see the link at the top of this page.